 - answering your questions about the process.

-To direct the focus of our inspection, our teams will use a set of Key Lines of Enquiry (KLOEs) that directly relate to CQC’s five key questions (are services safe, effective, caring, responsive and well-led?)
+To direct the focus of our inspection, our teams will use a set of key lines of enquiry (KLOEs) that directly relate to our 5 key questions (are services safe, effective, caring, responsive and well-led?)

 For safehouse and outreach service inspections, we will use our Safehouse Inspection Framework.

 The framework contains tailored KLOEs relevant to the services you provide, and questions (called prompts) that inspectors will consider as part of their assessment of services.